Legal Language Services ranks Virginia as a state with moderately regulated legal interpreting requirements.

 Virginia does not require certified interpreters for any legal proceeding, but all courts are encouraged to utilize certified interpreters first.
 However, the judge is the final arbiter of every interpreter’s qualifications.

 Virginia state authorities periodically offer exams, both written and oral, for certification.
-The state of Virginia also accepts certification from member states of the State Court Interpreter Certification Consortium.
+The state of Virginia also accepts interpreters who have completed the full federal court certification exam as well as those who achieved certification from member states of the State Court Interpreter Certification Consortium.

 Virginia offers certification in six languages:

 Virginia state authorities define interpreters in the following way:

 Certified Interpreter: An interpreter who has scored 80 percent or above on one part of a written exam, passed the second part of a written exam, scored 70 percent or above on an oral exam, and attended a two-day orientation.